ndrewwm/svelteblog/src/lib/posts/llms-2025-part-2/+page.md

 <Plot grid>
     <RectY
         {...binX(
-            { data: res, x: "x", fx: "i" },
+            { data: res, x: 'x', fx: 'i' },
             { y: 'count' }
         )} />
 </Plot>

 This toy example risks being so simple as to be obvious, but it illustrates how building models recursively can be fraught.
-More interestingly, however, the authors demonstrate that LLMs are vulnerable to the same problem.
-By fine-tuning a published model over successive generations (in which the model is trained with samples from the prior generation), high probability outputs from generation 0 become even more probable in the model's future descendants.
+More interestingly, however, the authors show that LLMs are vulnerable to the same problem.
+By fine-tuning a published model over successive generations (in which the model is trained with samples from the prior generation), high probability outputs from generation 0 become even more probable in the model's descendants.
 Here's a passage from the paper, which you may have already seen in popular coverage:

 > Example of text outputs of an OPT-125m model affected by model collapse—models degrade over generations, for which each new generation is trained on data produced by the previous generation.
 >